Most Eggplant Parmesan recipes focus on crispy layers and gooey cheese, but I believe this dish holds a secret.

 - Reheat at 350°F for best texture.

-- Freeze in airtight portions for 2 months.
+- Freeze fully cooled portions, wrapped tightly, for up to 2 months.

 - Thaw overnight before warming.